deenick24/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the owner of the file hello to the user betty
+Write a script that changes the group owner to school for the file hello